Skip to main content

 5. Simulation reports for common BEM tools annotated with tips on performing specific checks.

 Technical Support Document to Facilitate Adoption of ASHRAE Standard 90.1 Performance Rating Method (PRM).
-This report describes solutions to the common PRM adoption challenges, including calculating energy savings by fuel type and electricity demand savings relative to current code and avoiding “fuel switching” when reporting savings of the proposed design relative to the current code.
+This report describes solutions to ensure the adoption of PRM includes the proper calculation of energy consumption, energy demand and energy cost savings when comparing a proposed design to the current code.
 The calculations described in this technical support document are automated in the ASHRAE Standard 90.1 Performance Based Compliance Form and the Compliance Form Companion Tool described above.

 Performance-Based Code Compliance: A Roadmap to Establishing Quality Control and Quality Assurance Infrastructure.
-This report was completed as part of a research project to facilitate performance-based compliance with commercial energy codes.
-It provides short, medium and long-term recommendations for streamlining enforcement and ensuring consistency in compliance outcomes.
+This report was completed as part of a research project to identify and present options to overcome implementation challenges associated with performance based paths in commercial energy codes.
+It provides short, medium and long-term recommendations for streamlining implementation and ensuring consistency in outcomes.
 It incorporates input from over 70 stakeholders representing jurisdictions, rating authorities, developers of relevant standards and organizations.

-Performance Rating Method Reference Manuals (PRM RM).
+Performance Rating Method Reference Manuals (PRM RM) [2010, 2016 , 2019, and 2022].
 These documents are intended to be a reference manual for the Appendix G PRM of Standard 90.1.
-The PRM can be used to demonstrate compliance with the standard and to rate the energy efficiency of commercial and high-rise residential buildings with designs that exceed the requirements of Standard 90.1.
+The PRM can be used to demonstrate conformity with the standard and to rate the energy efficiency of commercial and high-rise residential buildings with designs that exceed the requirements of Standard 90.1.
 The procedures and processes described in this manual are designed to provide consistency and accuracy by filling in gaps and providing additional details needed by users of the PRM.
-PNNL has created PRM RMs for Standard 90.1 20102016 and 2019.
+PNNL has created PRM RMs for Standard 90.1 2010, 2016 , 2019, and 2022.

 Training webinar recordings available!
 BECP hosted two webinars on forms for performance-based code compliance: